datavikingr/pdf2sgf/README.md

 I wanted a repository of Go problems that I could launch in `gnugo --mode=ascii` because I'm a terminal dork like that.
 I couldn't find any sgf archives of any real volume, but I could find pdf collections of these problems.

 ## img2sgf
 Then poking around GitHub a little bit, I found some abandonware, namely [img2sgf](https://github.com/hanysz/img2sgf), that would suit me just fine.

-However, I realized pretty quickly it could not operate headlessly, in spite of some suspicious looking sys.argv calls at the end of the script.
+However, I realized pretty quickly it did not operate headlessly, in spite of some suspiciously convenient looking sys.argv calls at the end of the script.

 ```python
 if len(sys.argv)>3: